VanshBhardwaj1945/VanshBhardwaj1945/README.md

 My journey began with curiosity — breaking lab setups, rebuilding them correctly, and learning how systems behave under stress.
 That curiosity led me from networking and core security fundamentals into building cloud-hosted systems and asking how to design them securely from day one.

-I enjoy building infrastructure end-to-end: deploy, automate, monitor, and stress-test until it’s reliable and observable.
+I enjoy building infrastructure end-to-end: deploy, automate, monitor, and stress-test until it's reliable and observable.
 I focus on automation, test-gated deployments, and telemetry-driven validation so systems remain resilient as they scale.

 **Core focus areas**
 - Cloud security and secure cloud infrastructure